Allen M. Christensen

-Allen Christensen is an American politician and dentist who served as a member of the Utah State Senate from 2005 to 2021.
+Allen Christensen is an American politician who served as a member of the Utah State Senate from 2005 to 2021.
 Elected in November 2004, he representing the state's 19th senate district in Morgan, Summit and Weber Counties.

 Education

 Christensen attended Brigham Young University, Utah State University and Weber State University.
 He received his DDS degree from the University of the Pacific.
 He then completed his dental residency at Primary Children’s Hospital and University of Oregon Health Sciences Center in 1978.
 He took two years off from his education to serve a Spanish-speaking LDS mission.

 Career

 He has worked at his private dental practice in Ogden his entire career.
 He has also worked with the Commission on Aging, the Pandemic Flu Taskforce, and Baby Watch Oral Health.

 Utah Senate

 Christensen started his political career as a North Ogden City councilman, where he served for two four-year terms.
 He was elected to the Utah State Senate in 2004 and represented the 19th district.

 In 2016, Christensen served on the following committees: